The POWER of wallpaper {don't be afraid}

 was at Anthropologie, and it was seriously expensive!
 Thankfully I was able

 to find it under a different name online for much less.
+Check out that link to find out how to find this option!

 This is my favorite wallpaper project to date!
 I adore this one: